zooldk/cv/CV_SteffenLarsen.md

 ComX Networks
 : *Software Architect*
   __2006-2007__
   Introducing three-tired architecture and a plan for splitting the GUI away from the business code.
-Integrated Maven and continuous integration to stabilize the code.
+Integrated Maven and continuous integration to stabilise the code.
 Developing specific infrastructure code for extraction of customer residential data for 118, krak and ``de gule sider'' .
 Developing IPTV and VOD (Video On Demand) and provisioning for the set top boxes.
 Integrated PDF letter generation for our orders system for the the set-top-boxes.
 Due to the heterogeneous systems in ComX, we developed a service orientated architecture for our support systems (web services) to couple our software.
 JEE (JPA persistence) and spring bindings where done in order to inject a test-driven environment and to set up simple connection pooling through JNDI and JBoss.
 When developing and integrating this technology it was relatively easy to set up a new validation framework (hibernate validation), which was annotation based.

 Telmore